Japanese Broad Tapeworm Spotted In Alaskan Salmon, Says New CDC Study

 — Xtechnews (@Xtechnews) January 15, 2017

-The Washington Post related a story of how the Japanese broad tapeworm affects salmon, and how it could in turn affect people who consume the fish.
+The Washington Post related a story of how the Japanese broad tapeworm affects salmon, and how it could, in turn, affect people who consume the fish.

 “In 2012, a Japanese man with a fondness for chilled salmon came down with what physicians described as a ‘watery’ bout of gastrointestinal distress.
 This was uncomfortable enough, but his illness took a turn for the shocking.
 The 40-year-old discovered that a meter-long ‘tape-shaped object’ had ’emerged from his anus.'”